nemanjam/mern-boilerplate/README.md

 $ heroku open
 ```

-In the following section you can read detailed instruction about Heroku deployment process.
+In the following section you can read detailed instructions about Heroku deployment process.

 ### Server setup